Factor Markets: Perfectly Competitive and Monopsony

-As mentioned above, the firms demand curve is equal to the MRP (it is downward sloping) and a profit maximizing firm will hire the number of workers where the MFC=MRP.
+As mentioned above, the firms demand curve is equal to the MRP (it is downward sloping) and a profit maximizing firm will hire the number of workers where the MRC=MRP.

-For the firm the demand curve will shift with changes in the firm’s worker productivity and the demand for the firm’s products (both change the MRP).
-A firm’s supply curve shifts with the market wage.
+For the firm, the demand curve will shift with changes in the firm’s worker productivity, demand for the firm’s products, and the price of the product (all three change the MRP).
+A firm’s supply curve shifts up or down with the market wage.
 See below for how to draw a perfectly competitive factor market with side by side graphs.

 Note: The trick to identifying a perfectly competitive resource market if there is a chart instead of a graph is that there will only be one wage.

-Note: The trick to identifying a monopsony if there is a chart instead of a graph is that the wage will increase with the quantity of workers.
+Note: The trick to identifying a monopsony when there is a chart instead of a graph is that the wage will increase with the quantity of workers.